-- 12. Nothing in this section shall prevent a professional accountant from asserting (to the extent permitted by law) a lien or other security for unpaid fees to retain possession of property owned by a professional accountant's client until the client pays what he/she owes the professional accountant. - 13.
-The exercise of a right of lien does not absolve the professional accountant from the requirement to supply the transfer of information required by Section 320, Professional appointment, paragraphs 320.14 to 320.16. - 14.
+- 12. Nothing in this section shall prevent a professional accountant from asserting (to the extent permitted by law) a lien or other security for unpaid fees to retain possession of property owned by a professional accountant's client until the client pays what they owe the professional accountant. - The exercise of a right of lien does not absolve the professional accountant from the requirement to supply the transfer of information required by Section 320, Professional appointments. - 14.
 Professional accountants are recommended to obtain legal advice before seeking to exercise a lien in any but the most straightforward of cases.
 A professional accountant shall advise a client disputing a right of lien of the professional accountant to consult their own solicitors.
 By way of illustration, under English law no lien can exist: - (a) over books or documents of a registered company that, either by statute or by the articles of association of the company, have to be available for public inspection or to be kept at the registered office or some other specified place or be dealt with in any special way; - (b) over accounting records within section 386 of the Companies Act 2006; - (c) over VAT returns.